justwriteclick/versions-jekyll/README.md

     title: Release 4.1.1 - Bunny Slippers
 ```

-This configuration indicates to Jekyll, "hey, I want you to take everything buildable in the root of the repo, and output it to a versions/4.1 directory."
+This configuration indicates to Jekyll, "Hey, I want you to output these collections to a /releasenumber directory."

-This configuration means that

-Build with these commands, incrementally, so that the files are copied into a _site directory:
+Build with a script, writing the added release number collections into `_config.yml` file for each stable branch.

 ```
 $ bundle exec jekyll build --config _config.yml
-$ bundle exec jekyll build --config _4.1.yml
 ```

 ## Output (static site files and folders)